Truth and Sincerity: Building Authentic Foundations

 [Quran,16:125,"Invite to the way of your Lord with wisdom and good instruction, and argue with them in a way that is best."]

-I've worked with hundreds of new Muslims and many have told me: "I need the masjid to be patient with me.
+New Muslims have told me: "I need the masjid to be patient with me.
 I'm learning.
-But I also need them to teach me the truth, not just say 'everything is okay' when it's not."
+But I also need them to teach me the truth, not say 'everything is okay' when it's not."
+This is the balance—welcoming with open arms while teaching authentic Islam.

 The Consequences of Weak Masajid